Professor-Scofield/Termux-Fake_root-Access/Termux Fake root/README.md

 <pre>./uninstall.sh</pre>

 # Copyright
-<pre>© Copyright credits goes to Adarsh Addee.
+<pre>© Copyright credits goes to Professor-Scofield.
 This tool is public tool anyone can use this tool.</pre>